Should You Buy a Mossberg Silver Reserve II?

 How the Mossberg Silver Reserve Compares to Other Over/Unders

-If we’re comparing inexpensive over-unders, we should take a look at the Stephens 55 because if fits in the Silver Reserve’s price is available on manufacturers website.
+If we’re comparing inexpensive over-unders, we should take a look at the Stephens 55 because if fits in the Silver Reserve’s price range at around $700 give or take a few.

-Sure, there are other “inexpensive” over-unders, but if you’re trying to spend $600 on a new gun.
+Sure, there are other “inexpensive” over-unders, but if you’re trying to spend $600 on a new gun, anything between $1000 and $2000 is way out of your range.
 And guess what?
 That’s how much all the other reasonably priced over-unders cost like the CZ Redhead Premier and Browning Citori.

 A big plus to using the Stephens 55 is that it’s super lightweight because it’s made with aluminum instead of steel.
 The Mossberg Silver Reserve isn’t necessarily heavy, but the chrome doesn’t really help with weight at all.